JanJaroszczak/React-Online-Shop/README.md

 ## 4. What next

-I’m planning to implement Stripe JS in the project in order to add a possibility of real payments.
+I’m planning to implement Stripe.js in the project in order to add a possibility of real payments.

 <br/>